JoaoCostaIFG/synapse-with-s3/README.md

 ```

 This will keep data locally for 2 days, and then offload it to S3 when no one has touched it for at least 2 days.
 If someone tries to access this data afterwards, the server downloads the asset from S3 and keeps it for 2 days again.

+## Compose

+Included an [example compose file](./docker-compose.yml) that sets up synapse, element-web, coturn (for calls), and synapse admin.